 The SF-Bay Area Internet Society Chapter will be at ARIN 40 in force as the event takes place in the heart of our region: we look forward to seeing you all there.

-Note: ARIN 41 will be held in Miami Florida 15-18 April 2018 and we are currently accepting fellowship applications for it.
+*Note: ARIN 42 will be held in Vancouver, BC 4-5 October 2018 and we are currently accepting fellowship applications for it.